ykotseruba/attention_and_driving/README.md

 	- [Driver action anticipation](action_anticipation.md) - models that anticipate drivers' maneuvers using gaze and vehicle information
 	- [Driver awareness estimation](driver_awareness.md) - models that project drivers' gaze onto objects in the traffic scene
 	- [Attention for self-driving](self-driving.md) - models that use attention mechanisms for automated driving
+	- [Papers with code](papers_with_code.md) - a list of papers across all applications that have associated code
 - [Datasets](datasets.md) - a list of datasets with attention-related annotations

 ## Contributing to this project

-If you notice any errors or missing papers, please post an issue on this github.
+If you notice any errors or missing papers and code, please post an issue on this github.

 ## Citation